Share

 Recycling service

-The Council collects glass bottles and jars from most homes every three weeks, in a black box without a lid.
-For homes where this service isn't currently available, residents must take their glass bottles and jars to their local glass bank to be recycled, or if they have a communal glass collection point for their property, they should continue to recycle their glass bottles and jars in this way.
+• glass bottles and jars every three weeks, from a black box.
+For homes where this service isn't currently available, residents must take their glass bottles and jars to their local glass bank to be recycled, or if they have a communal glass collection point for their property, they should recycle their glass bottles and jars in this way.

-It collects non-recyclable waste (i.e. "residual") in single-use black sacks every three weeks.
-Residents may put out up to three black sacks every three weeks.
+• non-recyclable waste every three weeks, in up to three single-use black sacks.
 When buying sacks, residents must ensure they don’t exceed a 60-litre capacity.

 Visit Carmarthenshire County Council's website.